CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 # 3DTILES_metadata

-This extension provides a formal mechanism for attaching application-specific metadata to various components of 3D Tiles.
+3D Tiles extension that assigns metadata to various components of 3D Tiles to enable styling and analysis.

 ## Changelog